Student Internships

 Secure your internship

-Find and contact the organization that you are interested in working with to do work in the Pacific Southwest (Arizona, California, Hawai’i, Nevada, and the US Affiliated Pacific Islands , including Native American tribes and Indigenous communities).
+Find and contact the organization that you are interested in working with to do work in the Pacific Southwest (American Samoa, Arizona, California, the Commonwealth of the Northern Mariana Islands, Guam, Hawai'i, and Nevada, including Native American Tribes and Indigenous communities in these areas).
 If you need help finding an organization to intern with, please contact the WEST EJ Center at WESTEJ-Center@arizona.edu, (877) 518-4634.
 When talking with the organization, be sure to confirm they agree to general terms of your internship, including:

 Click here to view a PDF version of the application before beginning yours.